2015–16 Davidson Wildcats women's basketball team

-The 2015–16 Davidson Wildcats women's basketball team will represent Davidson College during the 2015–16 college basketball season.
-The Wildcats, led by sixth year head coach Michele Savage.
-The Wildcats are second year members of the Atlantic 10 Conference and play their home games at the John M. Belk Arena.
+The 2015–16 Davidson Wildcats women's basketball team represented Davidson College during the 2015–16 college basketball season.
+The Wildcats were led by sixth year head coach Michele Savage.
+The Wildcats were second year members of the Atlantic 10 Conference and played their home games at the John M. Belk Arena.
 They finished the season 11–19, 5–11 in A-10 to finish a 4-way tie for tenth place.
 They lost in the first round of the A-10 women's tournament to Richmond.

 2015–16 media

 Davidson Wildcats Sports Network

 Select Wildcats games will be broadcast on Teamline with Derek Smith and Leslie Urban providing the call.
 Most home games will also be featured on the A-10 Digital Network.
 Select games will be televised.